 Brick Stitch Earrings With Tassels

 Earrings are fun beading projects because they are small and simple.
-This allows you to play around with beads and wires to create your own custom designs.
+This allows you to play around with beads and wires to create custom designs.

 Vintage Haskell-Style Pendant